Thermory BenchMark Red Oak

 Quercus Rubra

 Red Oak is probably one of the most commonly used North American hardwoods.
 It has long been the standard that other wood species are held to.
 “As hard as Oak” is a common way to describe woods.
-But Red Oak is not a good exterior wood and that has always been the drawback.
-Thermally modified Red Oak changes all of that and gives us a rot and water resistant species that is dimensionally stable with a deep color usually only found in exotic species.
-We have partnered with Thermory and their line of thermally modified woods because of their outstanding quality control and expertise that is next to none throughout the thermal modification process.
-If you have ever worked with Red Oak, then you understand what you are getting with thermally modified Oak.
-It has the same working properties just without the seasonal movement.
-Technically, it is slightly harder and less dense than traditional kiln dried Red Oak, but this is a negligible difference.
-It still can be milled and joined, and glued, nailed/screwed and finished like Oak.
-The biggest difference is the color.
-Instead of the pale brown and red undertones, now you have a deep brown color that can even darken to black with finish applied.
-It will still fade to a silvery gray if desired, or it can be finished and maintained annually to retain the natural color.
+But Red Oak is not a good exterior wood, and that has always been the drawback.
+Thermally modified Red Oak changes all of that and gives us a rot and water resistant species which is dimensionally stable with a deep color usually only found in exotic species.

-And speaking of color, we feature thermally modified woods throughout our Alpha Cladding lines because we love its performance, how it takes a finish, texture and wood grain under finish.
-We love experimenting with Thermal Red Oak and new finishes, reach out today and let’s make your design come to life
+And speaking of color, we feature thermally modified woods throughout our Alpha Cladding lines, because we love its performance, how it takes a finish, texture and wood grain under finish.
+We love experimenting with Thermal Red Oak and new finishes; reach out today and let’s make your design come to life

 Thermally Modified Red Oak can be used with confidence both inside and out.
-Or moving from in to out if you want.
+Or moving from in to out, if you want.
 We can mill it into hundreds of profiles or custom looks for interior accent walls, ceiling, porch flooring, porch ceiling, soffits, cladding, decking, you name it.

 Learn More about Thermally Modified Woods

-Its a complex subject and while not a new technology, the market is full of options and new products every day.
+It’s a complex subject, and while not a new technology, the market is full of options and new products every day.

 THERMALLY MODIFIED Red Oak CHARACTERISTICS